 |Purchase links||Check the price of Cordoba C1M 1/2 at Amazon | Cordoba C1M 1/2 Size at Sweetwater|

-If you’re interested in 3/4 size guitars in particular maybe because you have a child in mind and wish to weigh more options, I have written an article dedicated to finding the right 3/4 guitar for a child with specific model recommendations.
+If you’re interested in 3/4 size guitars for your child, I have written an article dedicated to finding the right 3/4 guitar for a child with specific model recommendations.

 For help on what to look for when buying a classical guitar, whether budget ones or expensive ones, whether for a beginner or a more advanced player, I have a helpful step-by-step guide on how to choose a classical guitar.
 You will find it useful.